Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 ## Hardware encoding (Intel)

-### Jail packages to add
+### Packages to add inside the Jail

-Open a ssh shell and execute theses commands :
+Back on the jails list find your newly created jail for jellyfin and click "Shell" :

 `pkg install libva-utils`